Health International offers 3 plans:

 YES.
 Health International Members are covered for treatment aimed to cure cancer including IN-PATIENT, OUTPATIENT or DAY CASES from the time of diagnoses including all tests, drugs, chemotherapy and radiotherapy for as long as is medically necessary, including any secondaries or reoccurrences of primary cancers.

-It is MANDATORY for Health International Members to seek pre-authorization for any pre-planned Specialist referred treatments/procedures – ELECTIVES – by contacting the Health International Regional Office, Claims Department or via your Agent.
+It is MANDATORY for Health International Members to seek pre-authorisation for any pre-planned Specialist referred treatments/procedures – ELECTIVES – by contacting your Health International Regional Office, or via your Agent.
+Please note you will be required to provide a referral letter for the Claims Department to pre-authorise your treatment / procedure.

 In the event of an Emergency, Health International needs to be advised of the accident or illness as soon as possible or at the latest within 72 hours of the event.